 I’m so excited about writing this post because that restaurant is my favorite Italian- Sicilian Restaurant in Manhattan that name is Piccola Cucina, located in Prince St. SoHo.
-While I was searching for details about it I’ve learned it was permanently closed (saw on google map need to checking ) but they have other options located in New York City too.
+While I was searching for details about it I’ve learned it was permanently closed (saw on google Maps need to check) but they have other options located in New York City too.
 I’ll share details at the end of this post.
 As I see on the Instagram channel chef is the same and probably the staff too.

 Corner of Prince Street, Beautiful Sunny Day☀️